HipsterZipster/aws-reinvent-2019/notes/2019-12-02/ARC203-Innovation.md

 - pay as you go, afterward
 - self-service, no waiting
 - globally distributed by default
-- cross-zone/-region avaialbility models
+- cross-zone/-region availability models
 - high utilization - turn idle resources off
 - immutable code deployments

 ## Strategic

-## Containers vs serverless comparision
+## Containers vs serverless comparison

 see pictures
+#TODO

 | Containers | Serverless || --

 ## Observabilty high to low

-- high - lambda functoin with no side effects
+- high - lambda function with no side effects
-- microservice that does on e thing
+- Microservice that does on e thing
-- monolith with tracing and loging
+- monolith with tracing and logging
 - low monolith with logging
-- Books: Engineering a SAfer World - systems thinkinh applied to safety by nancy g leveson
+- Books: Engineering a SAfer World - systems thinking applied to safety by nancy g leveson
 - STPA model 0-

 ## Epidemic example